 The project will support the development of safe products that increase competitiveness of European industry and it will focus on European consumer testing.
 European industry partners are an integral part of the project and the development of the models of the human will be done in close collaboration with vehicle safety testing organisations both in Europe and internationally.
 VIRTUAL will create a European equivalent to initiatives from Japan and the US, with the added bonus of strong focus on accessibility and usability through the open source approach and through the creation of a Technical User Forum.
 To facilitate use, the tools and the VT procedures will be user-friendly, robust and computationally efficient.

-The effects of this project will be far-reaching, which will make Europe a beacon in taking the initiative in the area of road safety.
+The effects of the VIRTUAL project will be far-reaching, which will make Europe a beacon in taking the initiative in the area of road safety.

 The open source strategy of the VIRTUAL project is the key to ensuring high market penetration of the tools provided.
 It has been ensured that the results, namely the OpenVT platform with all its contents, will be continuously available after the project had ended.